-No matter how independent your kiddo is, teaching them to accept responsibility for their chores can feel like stepping onto a battleground.
-News flash: Creating a list of chores doesn’t have to be a struggle.
-Regardless of how their brain works, household tasks can empower and help your kid gain confidence and independence.
-This post lays out a practical list of chores that are more than “taking out the trash.”
-From food prep to self-care, these are tasks your kid can start today.
+No matter how independent my child is, teaching them to take responsibility for their chores can feel like stepping onto a battleground.
+But here’s the thing: creating a list of chores doesn’t have to be a struggle.
+Household tasks can empower my child and help them gain confidence and independence, no matter how their brain works.
+This post lays out a practical list of chores that go beyond just “taking out the trash.”
+From food prep to self-care, these are tasks my child can start today.
 No fluff—just actionable stuff.

 1. Sorting the Laundry